hharte/mm_manager/README.md

 ## mm_manager Installation and Usage

 Simply download the source files and example tables from GitHub.
-Then type “make” to compile `mm_manager`, and a few utilities.
+Then type "cmake ." and “make” to compile `mm_manager`, and a few utilities.

 #### Usage: